Levaaaaaa/CardVault/README.md

 # CardVault
-Test task for EffectiveMobile Java internship
+Test task for Java internship in EffectiveMobile